OCA/sale-workflow/sale_partner_address_restrict/README.rst

 This module restricts the addresses to be used in the sales order form to only addresses of the selected customer.

+When managing dropship delivery addresses, a delivery address needs to be created for the buyer main contact.
+You can then mark the checkbox 'Dropship Address' on the delivery address to prevent the buyer main contact name to be displayed as part of the delivery address name.

 **Table of contents**

 .. contents::